Culver City, California: The studios (1960s, 1970s and 1980s)

 The Hal Roach Studios were demolished in 1963.
 In the late 1960s, much of the MGM backlot acreage (lot 3 and other property on Jefferson Boulevard), and the nearby 28.5 acre known as RKO Forty Acres, once owned by RKO Pictures and later Desilu Productions, were sold by their owners.
 In 1976 the sets were razed to make way for redevelopment.
 Today, the RKO site is the southern expansion of the Hayden Industrial Tract, while the MGM property has been converted into a subdivision and a shopping center known as Raintree Plaza.

+In October 1975, Fox Hills Mall opened in the place of a golf course.

 Rebirth of downtown (1990s and 2000s)

 In the early 1990s, Culver City launched a successful revitalization program in which it renovated its downtown as well as several shopping centers in the Sepulveda Boulevard corridor near Westfield Culver City.
-Around the same time, Sony's motion picture subsidiaries, Columbia Pictures and TriStar Pictures, moved into the Lorimar Studios lot which was renamed Columbia Studios in 1990 and took on its current name, Sony Pictures Studios, a year later.
+Around the same time, Sony's motion picture subsidiaries, Columbia Pictures and TriStar Pictures, moved into the former Metro-Goldwyn-Mayer lot which was renamed Columbia Studios in 1990 and took on its current name, Sony Pictures Studios, a year later.

 There was an influx of art galleries and restaurants on the eastern part of the city, which was formally designated the Culver City Art District.

 Geography

-The city is surrounded by the Los Angeles neighborhoods of Mar Vista and Palms to the north; Westchester to the south; Mid-City, West Adams, and Baldwin Hills to the east; the Ladera Heights unincorporated area to the southeast; and the L.A. neighborhoods of Venice and Playa Vista to the west, along with the unincorporated area of Marina Del Rey.
+The city is surrounded by the Los Angeles neighborhoods of Mar Vista and Palms to the north; Westchester to the south; Mid-City, West Adams, and Baldwin Hills to the east; the Ladera Heights unincorporated area to the southeast; and the L.A. neighborhoods of Venice and Playa Vista to the west, along with the unincorporated area of Marina del Rey.

 Culver City's major geographic feature is Ballona Creek, which runs northeast to southwest through most of the city before it drains into Santa Monica Bay in Marina Del Rey.

 According to the United States Census Bureau, the city has a total area of 5.1 sqmi, over 99% of which is land.
+Over the years, it has annexed more than 40 pieces of adjoining land.

 Neighborhoods

-The city recognizes 15 neighborhoods within city limits.
+The city recognizes 15 neighborhoods within city limits: